appbaseio/reactivesearch/content/docs/reactivesearch/v3/range/rangeslider.md

     set the histogram bar interval, applicable when _showHistogram_ is `true`.
 Defaults to `Math.ceil((props.range.end - props.range.start) / 100) || 1`.
 -   **URLParams** `Boolean` [optional] enable creating a URL query string parameter based on the selected value of the list.
 This is useful for sharing URLs with the component state.
 Defaults to `false`.
+-   **includeNullValues** `Boolean` [optional]
+    If you have sparse data or document or items not having the value in the specified field or mapping, then this prop enables you to show that data.
+Defaults to `false`.

 ## Demo